-Contact your Research Coordinator if you experience any difficulties or require technical assistance in filling out or submitting your application (see Appendix A).
+Contact your Research Coordinator if you experience any difficulties or require technical assistance in filling out or submitting your application (see List of Research Coordinators).
 Reaching out well in advance of the deadline will help mitigate any potential delays to the review period.